RigglePrime/SS13-tools/ss13_tools/log_buddy/README.md

 When starting the application with command line parameters (if you don't know what those are skip this), a variable called `logs` is created, which contains all lines from all log files provided, sorted by time.
-Any function called accesses and modifies the `logs` variable of your `logs` (confusing, I know), so you may chain multiple functions.
+Any function called accesses and modifies the `logs` attribute of your `logs` variable (confusing, I know), so you may chain multiple functions.
 To reset the work set and remove all filters, call `logs.reset_work_set()`.

+IPython magics use **the same variable** for all their functionality.
+If you `del logs` you will suddenly get errors when calling magics.

 ### Example